 The Stanford Department of Linguistics considers graduate admissions applications once a year.
-The deadline to apply to its Linguistics Ph.D. program for study beginning in the 2018-19 academic year is December 5, 2017.
+The application opens in mid-September and the deadline to apply to the Ph.D. program is December 4, 2018 for study beginning in the 2019-20 academic year.

 The following materials are required components of the admission application.
 The entire application and supplemental materials are submitted online.